jnicfisk/UltimateSignalNoise/README.md

 The stable package 1.0 version will be released upon completeion of the following:
 - Integration of IQTREE for sitewise rate calculation
+- Inclusion of ability to stipulate input parameters in a design file, rather than R directly.
 - Restructuring of data structure to rely on a custom S4 R object that can be converted between ape/phylo formated trees to prevent crashing due to quirks in those structures

 Future versions will include: